jodiefostersarmy/jodiefostersarmy/README.md

 ## Sawabona <img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="20px" height="20px"/>

-Hi, I'm Anthony, an associate DevOps engineer exploring Python cloud-based web applications with a curiousity towards UX.
+Hi, I'm Anthony, a DevOps engineer exploring Python cloud-based web applications with a curiousity towards UX.

 Outside of the IT space, I do woodworking and ceramics - a different kind of problem solving.